ICanBoogie/CLDR/README.md

 ## Accessing the repository

-The repository can be accessed like a big array.
-It also provides interfaces to the most important data such as locales, territories, numbers, currencies…
+The repository can be accessed like a big array, but it also provides interfaces to the most important data such as locales, territories, numbers, currencies…

 The following example demonstrates how the repository can be used to access locales and